Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 play(A, 115)
 ```

-Get the 1st inversion of a chord type, and then set the note lengths of the chords to 1/4, 1/2, 1/2 (in bars), respectively.
+Get the 1st inversion of a chord type, and then set the note durations of the chords to 1/4, 1/2, 1/2 (in bars), respectively.

 ```python
 rules = lambda x: (x / 1) % ([1/4, 1/2, 1/2], [1/4, 1/4, 1/2])
 ```

-## View a list of note intervals and note lengths for a chord type
+## View a list of note intervals and note durations for a chord type

 ```python
 a = C('Dmaj7')